The Railway Children Return

-If you are looking to re-create a particular period, the KWVR can advise on the type and availability of locomotives and carriages from all over the UK, not just the KWVR.
-Whatever advice you require please contact our Operations Manager, Noel Hartley:
+Suppose you are looking to re-create a particular period.
+In that case, the KWVR can advise on the type and availability of locomotives and carriages from all over the UK, not just the KWVR.
+Whatever advice you require please get in touch with our Operations Manager, Noel Hartley:

 Telephone: 01535 645214